uswds/uswds-site/_drafts/introducing-fractal.md

 - deployment
 - testing
 excerpt: >
-  We're adding two powerful, new tools to our development toolbox.
+  We're adding two powerful, new tools to our development workflow.
 meta:
   og:image: /img/updates/fractal_v1.0.0.png
 preview_baseurl: https://federalist.fr.cloud.gov/preview/18f/web-design-standards
 ---

-Recently we've added two powerful tools to our development toolbox that allow us to preview, test, and publish the Standards code more quickly and easily.
+Recently we've added two powerful tools to our development workflow that allow us to preview, test, and publish the Standards code more quickly and easily.
 Read more below, or peruse our [GitHub repository] for more info.